Lars Hanson: Biography

 Born in Göteborg, Sweden, Hanson began his career on the stages of Sweden after studying drama in Helsinki and Stockholm as a Shakespearean actor, appearing in such classics as Othello and Hamlet.
 Hanson made his film debut in the 1915 film Dolken, directed by Mauritz Stiller, and his popularity as a leading man in his homeland grew with ensuing roles.
 He was a student of the Royal Dramatic Training Academy.

-While already a well established popular actor in Sweden and much of continental Europe, Lars Hanson gained greater international recognition for his role as the title character in the 1923 Stiller film Gösta Berlings saga (English: The Story of Gösta Berling), which featured a young Mauritz Stiller protégé named Greta Garbo in one of her first major appearances on screen as well as film stage actress Gerda Lundequist.
+While already a well-established popular actor in Sweden and much of continental Europe, Hanson gained greater international recognition for his role as the title character in the 1923 Stiller film Gösta Berlings saga (English: The Story of Gösta Berling), which featured a young Mauritz Stiller protégée named Greta Garbo in one of her first major appearances on screen as well as film stage actress Gerda Lundequist.
 At the request of American actress Lillian Gish, Hanson arrived in Hollywood, California in 1926 (the same year as Garbo) to star opposite Gish in the film version of The Scarlet Letter directed by fellow countryman Victor Sjöström.

-In 1922, Lars Hanson married the ex-wife of influential director Gustaf Molander, Swedish actress Karin Molander.
+In 1922, Hanson married the ex-wife of influential director Gustaf Molander, Swedish actress Karin Molander.
 The couple remained married until Hanson's death in 1965.

-Hanson's Hollywood career as an actor steadily grew momentum during the 1920s and he was paired with Greta Garbo in two more motion pictures; MGM's 1927 box-office hit Flesh and the Devil, which also starred Garbo's offscreen lover, the successful film actor John Gilbert, and 1928's The Divine Woman, again directed by Victor Sjöström.
-Sjöström also directed Hanson in a performance opposite Lillian Gish in The Wind (1928).
-By the end of the 1920s however, the era of the silent film was waning, and seeing that his heavy Swedish accent might be a liability in American films, Lars Hanson returned to Europe.
+Hanson's Hollywood career as an actor steadily grew momentum during the 1920s and he was paired with Garbo in two more motion pictures: MGM's 1927 box-office hit Flesh and the Devil, which also starred Garbo's offscreen lover, the successful film actor John Gilbert, and 1928's The Divine Woman, again directed by Sjöström.
+Sjöström also directed Hanson in a performance opposite Gish in The Wind (1928).
+By the end of the 1920s, however, the era of the silent film was waning, and seeing that his heavy Swedish accent might be a liability in American films, Hanson returned to Europe.